Wild Pantry

 Seed will remain viable for at least 8 years when stored dry at temperatures below 18°C. Emergence of the seedling takes 5–7 days.
 Cotyledons unfold after 10–12 days and the first true leaf appears one week later.
 In egusi melon lateral branches are produced on the main stem from node 4–6 and the first male flower is formed on node 8–11 at 35–50 days after sowing, the first female flowers on node 15–25 at 45–60 days after sowing.
 In watermelon both the first male and female flowers are formed somewhat later.
 The first female flowers often have poorly developed ovaries and fail to set fruit.
 Flowering peaks 50–80 days after germination.
 Flowers open shortly after sunrise and remain open only one day.
 Pollination occurs in the morning and is done by insects, predominantly bees.
 Ample deposition of pollen on all three stigmas is necessary for regular fruit development.
 Within 24 hours after pollination the pedicel starts to elongate and bends downward with the swelling ovary.
 The fruits of watermelon are mature 30–50 days after pollination.
 At maturity the green fruit stalk turns brown.

-Creecy Greens (early yellow rocket, dry land cress)- Barbarea verna - $2.50/pack, plus shipping (temp. out)
+Creecy Greens (early yellow rocket, dry land cress)- Barbarea verna - $2.50/pack, plus shipping (organic seed) out of stock

 We will also be including wild crabapple seeds, teaberry, and some others as they become available.